If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 I have a marvellous TV.

-It’s a 65” Hi-Def 4K Sony and I fucking love it!
+It’s a 65” Hi-Def 4K Sony, and I fucking love it!

 I can turn it on like a boss.

-Can whip through channels faster than my youngest dog can eat her dinner.
+I can whip through channels faster than my youngest dog can eat her dinner.

 And I even know how to adjust the sound so it’s not too loud and not too quiet.